 But, do know this... you are doing all the right things by identifying this as a related SPD issue, getting him into OT and having a consistent night time routine.
 And, until he gets some good sensory integrative OT under his belt, you may have to ride this one out.
 Know if won't be forever, but it will require some patience (and naps for you!) from you until then.
 I KNOW it is difficult.
 I KNOW you are tired.
 This will eventually resolve (or improve significantly).

 What can you do in the meantime?
-Make sure you keep reading all you can about SPD.
-My top recommended books can be found at
+Make sure you keep reading all you

 .
 Use a white noise machine or nature sound machine.
 As the OT if he is old enough for a weighted blanket, otherwise, stuff him and a ton of stuffed animals into a sleeping bag for bed... a nice tight, deep pressure feeling to help regulate his system).